Azure/RGCOPY/rgcopy-docu.md

 ***
 version 0.9.26<BR>December 2021
 ***
-RGCOPY is a tool that copies the most important resources of an Azure resource group (**source RG**) to a new resource group (**target RG**).
-This tool has been developed for copying an SAP **test** landscape consisting of many servers within a single Azure resource group.
+RGCOPY (**R**esource **G**roup **COPY**) is a tool that copies the most important resources of an Azure resource group (**source RG**) to a new resource group (**target RG**).
+It can copy a whole landscape consisting of many servers within a single Azure resource group to a new resource group.
+The target RG might be in a different region, subscription or tenant.
+RGCOPY has been tested on **Windows**, **Linux** and in **Azure Cloud Shell**.

-> RGCOPY is **not** an SAP deployment tool.
-It simply clones the VMs.
-It does not change anything inside the VMs like changing the name on OS level or applying license keys.

-RGCOPY is based on Azure Resource Manager (ARM).
-The main features of RGCOPY are:
-- RGCOPY is a PowerShell script which has been tested on **Windows** and **Linux**.
 It should run on **MacOS**, too.

-- Copy between different Regions, Subscriptions and Tenants.
+RGCOPY has been developed for copying an SAP landscape and testing Azure with SAP workload.
+Therefore, it supports the most important Azure resources needed for SAP, as virtual machines, managed disks and Load Balancers.
+However, you can use RGCOPY also for other workloads.

+> RGCOPY is not an SAP deployment tool.
+It simply copies Azure resources (VMs, disks, NICs ...).<BR>It does not change anything inside the VMs like changing the server name on OS level or applying SAP license keys.

+RGCOPY can change several resource properties in the target RG:
-- Changing resource properties like VM size, disk SKU, disk performance tier, disk caching, Write Accelerator, Accelerated Networking, Availability Zone.
+- VM size, disk SKU, disk performance tier, disk caching, Write Accelerator, Accelerated Networking
-- Add, remove and change Proximity Placement Groups Availability Sets and Availability Zones.
+- Adding, removing and changing Proximity Placement Groups, Availability Sets and Availability Zones.
-- Support for the most important Azure resources (for SAP), like virtual machines, managed disks, NetApp volumes (on LINUX) and Load Balancers.
-- Converting disks to NetApp volumes and vice versa (on LINUX).
+- Converting disks to NetApp volumes and vice versa (on Linux VMs).
-- Converting Ultra SSD disks to Premium SSD disks and vice versa (on LINUX).
+- Converting Ultra SSD disks to Premium SSD disks and vice versa (on Linux VMs).
+- Merging single VMs into an existing subnet (target RG already exists)
-- Merging VMs from one resource group into another.
-Cloning a VM inside a resource group.
+- Cloning a VM inside a resource group (target RG = source RG)
-- VMs with just one data disk can be copied even while they are running.

 !["RGCOPY"](/images/RGCOPY.png)